briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 ## 124.27   Filing net profit taxes; election to be subject to provisions of chapter

-1. _(A)_ A taxpayer may elect to be subject to sections 124.27 to 124.41 of the Codified Ordinances in lieu of the provisions set forth in the remainder of this chapter.
+1. _(A)_ A taxpayer may elect to be subject to [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances in lieu of the provisions set forth in the remainder of this chapter.
 Notwithstanding any other provision of this chapter, upon the taxpayer's election, both of the following shall apply:

     1. _(1)_ The state Tax Commissioner shall serve as the sole administrator of the municipal net profit tax for which the taxpayer as defined in 124.28(C) of the Codified Ordinances is liable for the term of the election;

-    2. _(2)_ The Tax Commissioner shall administer the tax pursuant to sections 718.80 to 718.95 of the Revised Code, sections 124.27 to 124.41 of the Codified Ordinances, and any applicable provision of Chapter 5703. of the Revised Code.
+    2. _(2)_ The Tax Commissioner shall administer the tax pursuant to sections 718.80 to 718.95 of the Revised Code, [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances, and any applicable provision of Chapter 5703. of the Revised Code.

 2. _(B)_